HuiResearch/Fast-Spark-TTS/docs/en/server/client.md

-# Fast-TTS Python Client Usage Guide
+# Flash-TTS Python Client Usage Guide

-This document provides complete examples for using the Fast-TTS service in Python, including character-based synthesis, voice cloning (via base64 and file), streaming cloning, and OpenAI SDK-compatible interface.
+This document provides complete examples for using the Flash-TTS service in Python, including character-based synthesis, voice cloning (via base64 and file), streaming cloning, and OpenAI SDK-compatible interface.

 ---